oyama/pico-midi-looper/README.md

 ### Drivers layer

-Residing in `drivers/`, the drivers provide the project’s only connection to hardware.
-Each driver exposes a narrow C interface and fulfils a single purpose—for example, sending USB‑MIDI packets, debouncing the BOOTSEL switch, or printing a visualisation over UART.
-Replacing a driver (say, swapping USB‑MIDI for BLE‑MIDI or switching from a UART text view to an OLED display) requires no changes to the core and no rebuild of the remaining drivers.
++Residing in `drivers/`, the drivers provide the project’s only connection to hardware.
+Each driver exposes a narrow C interface and fulfils a single purpose— for example, sending MIDI packets over USB (USB-MIDI) or Bluetooth LE (BLE-MIDI), debouncing the BOOTSEL switch, or printing a visualisation over UART.
+Replacing a driver (e.g. switching from a UART text view to an OLED display) requires no changes to the core and no rebuild of the remaining drivers.

 ### How the firmware runs